 The Court's assessment:

-The Court acknowledged the existence of a legal basis for this interference and the compliance with the standard of the quality of the law.
+The Court acknowledged both the existence of a legal basis for this interference and the compliance with the standard of the quality of the law.

 The Court did not find any less restrictive alternative that would have a rational connection with the pursued legitimate aims and which would achieve these aims equally or more efficiently without additional costs.

 Finally, the Court held that the scientific certainty of the result of the polygraph test has, in general, a low weight.
 Even Article 22 (1) j) of the Law no. 269 of 12 December 2008 on the polygraph test provides that its results „are presumptive and indicative and cannot constitute evidence in any proceedings".
 However, despite this reduced weight in the certainty of the outcome of the polygraph test, the interference in the right to participate in the administration of public affairs and the right to work has a large share.
-Practically, if they do not pass the polygraph test, candidates for the position of President or Vice President of the National Integrity Authority cannot be nominated winners of the contest.
+Practically, if they do not pass the polygraph test, candidates for the position of President or Vice President of the National Integrity Authority cannot be nominated as winners of the contest.

 Conclusions of the Court: